Materials-Consortia/OPTIMADE/optimade.rst

 Files
 ~~~~~

-Relationships with files MAY be used to relate an entry with any number of :entry:`files` entries.
+Relationships with files may be used to relate an entry with any number of :entry:`files` entries.
-Alternatively, they MAY be used to provide file representations of entries.

 .. code:: jsonc